search button

 NETC Library

-The NETC library has, for more than three decades, been the home to the Nation’s preeminent collection of all-hazards first responder resources.
-The more than 200,000 titles encompass the entire gamut of natural and manmade hazards from fires and hurricanes to tornadoes and flooding, from chemical and biological to radiological and nuclear hazards.
-The emergency management, fire, and emergency medical services collections in particular have the greatest depth and breadth of any in the United States.
+The NETC Library is home to one of the nation’s preeminent collections of all-hazards first responder resources.
+The library supports research in emergency management, fire, and emergency medical services.
+Topics covered run the gamut of natural and manmade hazards from fires and hurricanes to tornadoes and flooding, from chemical and biological to radiological and nuclear hazards.

-The library is open to the general public; however, only NETC personnel and participants may borrow materials directly from the library.
-Visitors to the library should call at least 24 hours in advance at (301) 447 1046.
-This will help expedite entry through Security.
-Admittance will not be granted after 5 p.m.
+The library is open to NETC staff, instructors, and students, as well as the public by appointment.
+Members of the public must call at least 24 hours in advance at (301) 447-1030.
+Public visitor access will not be granted after 5 p.m.
 (Monday–Thursday) or on the weekend unless prior arrangements have been made.

 When classes are in session, the library’s regular schedule of hours is Monday through Thursday, 8:30 a.m. to 9 p.m., and Friday, 12 p.m. to 4 p.m.
-EST/EDT.
-Specifically in support of the NETC curriculum, the library is open some weekends and evenings.
-Please call ahead when visiting the library at these times.
+The library is open some weekends when students are on campus.
+Hours are posted on the library website.

 Contact the library at: